-Data is a strategic asset – one of the most valuable things a company can own.
-Losing access to any strategic asset can threaten the viability of an organization; without plants and equipment, manufacturers would find it difficult to succeed, and service providers can’t operate without brand recognition.
-Data loss protection, like the security of other strategic assets, is a critical function that no organization can afford to neglect.
+Data is not just a strategic asset.
+It’s the lifeblood of your organization.
+Losing access to any strategic asset can threaten an organization’s viability; without plants and equipment, manufacturers would find it difficult to succeed, and service providers can’t operate without brand recognition.
+Similarly, without data, your organization could be left in a state of complete and utter paralysis, unable to function or recover.

 What Is Data Loss?

-Data is information that has been converted into binary digital form for ease and efficiency of access and transfer.
-Data loss occurs whenever an individual, organization, or agency is unable to retrieve, move or process their digitally-stored information.
-Robust data loss protection tools track user activity, thwart malicious insiders, and prevent fraud, keeping data safe.
+Data loss occurs whenever an individual, organization, or agency cannot retrieve, move, or process its digitally stored information.
+Robust data loss prevention tools track user activity, thwart malicious insiders, and prevent fraud, keeping data safe.

 20 Causes of Data Loss and How To Prevent Them